uptonking/note4yaoo/lib-notebook-observablehq-dev-compiler.md

   - We saw three other examples above: `FileAttachment`, `md`, and `width`.

 - That’s how a compiled Observable notebook is defined for the Runtime.
-- For me, seeing the notebook in plain JavaScript clarified what the curly brace block syntax does;
+- For me, seeing the notebook in plain JavaScript clarified
+  - what the curly brace block syntax does;
   - how reactive variables relate to the scope of a cell;
   - and that asynchronous cells don’t look that scary.
-(One thing not shown here is a generator cell, with yield statements; maybe I should find a better example!)
+(One thing not shown here is a generator cell, with yield statements; )
   - It also begins to demystify(使明白易懂；深入浅出地解释) the Runtime, which enables very intricate(复杂的；难理解的) interoperation.
 - Finally, it helps understand how to copy and paste to port a notebook to a non-reactive setting (without the Runtime).
   - If you pull out one of these functions, it’s plain JavaScript, and if you call it with the same arguments, you’ll get the same result.

 ## [v0.6.0 of the Unofficial ObservableHQ Compiler_202105](https://observablehq.com/@asg017/v0-6-0-of-the-unofficial-observablehq-compiler)